 Petrol + Oxygen → Carbon dioxide + Water

 Here petrol and oxygen are reactants, they react with each other.
 While carbon dioxide and water are the products.
 The reactants have a combined enthalpy value.
 When the reaction takes place and products are formed, they have a new combined enthalpy value.
 In this case, the enthalpy of products produced is less than the enthalpy of the reactants.
 But what happened to the enthalpy which decreased?
-That is simply released to the surroundings, causes the temperature of the surroundings to increase.
+That is simply released to the surroundings, causing the temperature of the surroundings to increase.
 The decrease or increase of the enthalpy which occurs during a reaction, we know as the enthalpy change(ΔH).
 The unit of enthalpy change is Kilojoule per mole (KJ mol-1).

-If you want to learn more advanced concepts of Enthalpy Changes, then you will find this book “Determination of the enthalpy changes of chemical reaction using DTA: A new way to find out enthalpy measurement with DTA” on Amazon very useful.
+If you want to learn more advanced concepts of Enthalpy Changes, then you will find this book “Determination of the enthalpy changes of a chemical reaction using DTA: A new way to find out enthalpy measurement with DTA” on Amazon very useful.

 Different types of Enthalpy Changes

 There are two types of Enthalpy changes, they are:

 Endothermic vs Exothermic reactions

 Exothermic Reaction: When a reaction takes place and it causes the surroundings to heat up or cause the temperature of the surroundings to increase.
 That reaction is an exothermic reaction.
 In this type of enthalpy change, the enthalpy of the products is less than the enthalpy of the reactants.
 The value of the enthalpy change is negative (ΔH = -ve).
 The reaction between petrol and oxygen which I have mentioned is an example of an exothermic reaction.
 Because it releases heat or heats up the surrounding.